-Tips for Different Types of Body Fat
+Tips to Shed Different Types of Body Fat

 No matter the area of the body where the fat has accumulated, aerobic exercise is really effective at reducing it and can be combined with other activities depending on the results you're looking for.

-Everybody has at least some fat on their bodies.
+Everybody has at least some body fat.

 In this article, we’ll show you what to do for every area of the body that you have accumulated fat.

-Every area of the body stores fat differently.
+First of all, every area of the body stores fat differently.

-When you gain weight, two things are happening: the amount of fat cells increases from the hip and below, while the fat cells from the waist up increase in size.
+When you gain weight, two things are happening: the amount of fat cells increases from the hips and below, while the fat cells from the waist up increase in size.
 This impacts each area of the body differently.

 This fat is closest to the surface of the skin and is the first to be lost during exercise.
 Genetics and hormones play key roles in determining where fat is stored in the body.